TheFoundryVisionmongers/nuke-ML-server/README.md

 The source code is licensed under the license found in the [LICENSE](LICENSE) file in the root directory of this source tree.

+Two of the models (DensePose and Mask-RCNN) have individual licenses that can be found in their respective folders.

+This is strictly non-commercial.

 ## Contact

 - Johanna Barbier (Johanna.Barbier@foundry.com)